Fighting with your partner during the pandemic? You may find these tips helpful

-A licensed marriage and family therapist who practices in Dover has some tips for Granite State couples who are feeling the strain of extended stay-at-home orders on their relationships.
+A licensed marriage and family therapist who practices in Dover has some tips for Granite State couples feeling the strain of pandemic togetherness.

-On Friday, Gov. Chris Sununu announced that he is extending New Hampshire’s stay-at-home order until at least June 15.
+Gov. Chris Sununu recently announced he is extending New Hampshire’s stay-at-home order until at least June 15.

 Shane Birkel said that being together in the same household for long periods of time can cause issues for any couple, even if they normally function well together.